jcuenod/CAFE/README.md

 ## Translation Approach

 Our translations aim to be clear, natural, and accurate.
-The first drafts were generated using large language models.
+After many trials with a variety of models (I have experimented with Claude, Mixtral, Llama3, and Gemini), these first drafts were generated using GPT-4o.
 As a sanity check I have run semantic similarity tests across the translations and the original texts (LaBSE).
 The 15 most dissimilar lines did not warrant any particular attention, which is a promising sign.
 Apart from the challenge of LLMs being unreliable, though, translation is as much an art as it is a science.
-There are bound to be errors and areas worth improving in these translations, but having a starting point to build upon is a valuable first step.
+There are bound to be errors and areas worth improving in these translations, but having a starting point to build upon is a valuable first step and already makes these texts more accessible.

 ## Usage